How Chinese Medicine Addresses Heart Health

 Heart - Liver Imbalances

 If Liver Qi Stagnation develops, the Liver heats up and begins to 'harass' the Heart.
 This can be damaging in many ways, as the heat tends to consume Yin (tissue) and Blood.
 Symptoms of possible heart disease in Chinese medicine include vertical creases on earlobes, horizontal crease across the bridge of the nose, a deep central crack on the tongue, especially when it extends to the tip of the tongue, a red tipped tongue.
-Consider Free and Easy Wanderer Formula and Blood Mansion formula.

 Heart - Liver High Blood Pressure

 A Heart-Liver imbalance would also be indicated with high blood pressure.
 Herbs used to moderate blood pressure do not lower blood pressure for those with normal BP levels; unlike pharmaceutical medications, herbs are able to gently normalize blood pressure.
 High blood pressure is an indication of Liver Qi Stagnation and Liver Heat Rising in Chinese medicine.
-Consider Free and Easy Wanderer Formula and Blood Mansion formula.

 Heart - Liver Insomnia